kdl-org/kdl/SPEC.md

 so long as this doesn't produce something confusable for a [Number](#number), [Boolean](#boolean), or [Null](#null).
 For example, both a [Number](#number) and an Identifier can start with `-`, but when an Identifier starts with `-` the second character cannot be a digit.
-This is precicely specified in the [Full Grammar](#full-grammar) below.
+This is precisely specified in the [Full Grammar](#full-grammar) below.

 Identifiers are terminated by [Whitespace](#whitespace) or